Lisa Barbelin: Career

 In December 2020, Barbelin came third at an Indoor Archery World Series that was held virtually.
 In March 2021, she won an event in Poreč.
 In June 2021, Barbelin won the recurve event at the 2021 European Archery Championships.
 She was the first French woman to win a European Archery Championships since Bérengère Schuh in 2008.
 As a result, she became the number one ranked women's archer, and she qualified for the women's individual event at the 2020 Summer Olympics.
 Her qualification was assured after winning her quarter-final match at the Championships.
 Her position as number one women's archer was brief as in the same month she was demoted to second place; she was overtaken by Indian Deepika Kumari.
 At the Games, Barbelin finished 13th in the ranking round, and was eliminated from the knockout section of the event in the round of 8.
 Later in the year, Barbelin was part of the French team that came third in the women's team event at the 2021 World Archery Championships.
 She was eliminated in the quarter-finals of the individual and mixed team events at the Championships.

 She won the gold medal in the women's recurve event at the 2022 European Indoor Archery Championships held in Laško, Slovenia.
 She was part of the French team that finished third in the recurve event at the 2022 Archery World Cup event in Medellín, Colombia.
+She was part of the French team that came second in the recurve event at the 2023 European Games.
+At the 2024 European Archery Championships, Barbellin came third in the individual recurve event and was part of the French team that won the team recurve competition.

+Barbellin was selected for the 2024 Summer Olympics in Paris, in the women's individual and women's team events.
+The French team were eliminated in the round of 8.
+She managed to secure a bronze medal in the women's individual event after defeating Jeon Hun-young with a score of 6–4, becoming the first French female to win a medal in individual event.

 Personal life

 Barbelin is from Ley, Moselle, France.
 She studies chemistry at Sorbonne University.
 Barbelin is also an amateur pianist.
+She is currently dating Thomas Chirault.